TribThapa/Blockchain_Homework/POA_DevelopmentChain/README.md

 ## MyCrypto

 1- Open the MyCrypto app, then click `Change Network` at the bottom left.
-Click "Add Custom Node", then add the custom network information that you set in the genesis
+Click "Add Custom Node", then add the custom network information that you set in the genesis.
+Scroll down to choose `Custom` in the "Network" column to reveal more options like `Chain ID`.

 ![step 8](https://github.com/TribThapa/Blockchain_Homework/blob/main/POA_DevelopmentChain/POA_Images/8.JPG)